-CHI101-E (Dual Credit) 3 hours of college credit Introduction to Chinese I (FALL Semester - 0.5 unit) This is the first half introductory course to Mandarin Chinese.
+CHI101 Introduction to Chinese I (FALL Semester - 0.5 unit) (Dual Credit with Coker) 3 hours of college credit This is the first half introductory course to Mandarin Chinese.
 It provides an introduction to the fundamentals of the Mandarin Chinese language.
 It emphasizes pronunciation, basic everyday conversational proficiency, principles of character formation, vocabulary and elements of grammar needed to develop communicative competence in Chinese at a basic level.
 In addition, it aids the students in understanding the connection between Chinese language and culture; help the students develop survival skills in an authentic Chinese setting.
 Prerequisite: None.
-CHI102-E (Dual Credit) 3 hours of college credit Introduction to Chinese II (SPRING Semester - 0.5 unit) This is the second half introductory course to Mandarin Chinese.
+CHI102 Introduction to Chinese II (SPRING Semester - 0.5 unit) (Dual Credit with Coker) 3 hours of college credit This is the second half introductory course to Mandarin Chinese.
 It provides an introduction to the fundamentals of the Mandarin Chinese language.
 It emphasizes pronunciation, basic everyday conversational proficiency, principles of character formation, vocabulary and elements of grammar needed to develop communicative competence in Chinese at a basic level.
 In addition, it aids the students in understanding the connection between Chinese language and culture; help the students develop survival skills in an authentic Chinese setting.
-PREREQ: CHI101 or previous Chinese credits.
-CHI201-E (Dual Credit) 3 hours of college credit Intermediate Chinese III (FALL Semester - 0.5 unit) This is the first half intermediate level course in Mandarin Chinese.
+PREREQ: CHI101 or previous Chinese credits .
+CHI201 Intermediate Chinese III (FALL Semester - 0.5 unit) (Dual Credit with Coker) 3 hours of college credit This is the first half intermediate level course in Mandarin Chinese.
 As the continuation of Elementary college credit Chinese, this course focuses on reinforcing four language skills: speaking, listening, reading and writing to enhance each student's oral and written communication ability in real Chinese settings.
 Different aspects of Chinese culture are included.
-Prerequisite: CHI 102 or the equivalent.
-CHI202-E (Dual Credit) 3 hours of college credit Intermediate Chinese IV (Spring Semester - 0.5 unit) This is the second half intermediate level course in Mandarin Chinese.
-As the continuation of Elementary Chinese, this course focuses on reinforcing four language skills: speaking, listening, reading and writing to enhance each student's oral and written communication ability in real Chinese settings.
+Prerequisite: CHI 102 or the equivalent .
+CHI202 Intermediate Chinese IV (SPRING Semester - 0.5 unit) (Dual Credit with Coker) This is the second half intermediate level course in Mandarin Chinese.
+As the continuation of Elementary Chinese, this course focuses on reinforcing four language skills: speaking, listening, reading and writing to enhance each student's oral and written communication 3 hours of college credit ability in real Chinese settings.
 Different aspects of Chinese culture are included.
-PREREQ: CHIN III or permission of iinstructor .
+PREREQ: CHI 201 or permission of instructor.